 RS Puppis

-Hubble captured another light echo around the Cepheid variable star called RS Puppis in 2013.
+Hubble captured another light echo around the Cepheid variable star RS Puppis in 2013.
 Each time the star pulsates, it sends another wave of light into the cloud of gas and dust that surrounds it.
-These rippling light flashes are similar to the ripples produced in a pond when a series of stones is thrown into the water.
+These rippling light flashes are similar to the ripples produced in a pond after throwing a series of stones into the water.
 To our eye, they create a ripple pattern that appears to be expanding outward from the star.
-Hubble's Advanced Camera for Surveys took these images in visible light over seven days in March and April of 2010.
-Each individual image had an exposure time of 23 minutes.

 Learn More